syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 ###Implement Service Methods

-Add the following methods to the service, which is invoked during any server-side operations performed in **OlapChart**.
+Add the following methods to the service, that are invoked during any server-side operations performed in **OlapChart**.

 Initialize the OlapChart helper class and OLAP DataManager with appropriate connection string.